Annual Report 2016/2017

-The 2015/2016 financial year was a productive yet challenging year for the Combat Sports Commission (the Commission) with a number of new initiatives being implemented and a number of changes to the composition of the Commission.
+The 2016/17 financial year was a productive yet challenging year for the Commission with several new initiatives being implemented and several changes to the composition of the Commission.

 Changes to Commissioner Positions

-The Commission has undertaken a significant amount of policy work during 2015/2016 reviewing or implementing a range of policies to guide Commission decision making and provide greater clarity to the industry.
+The Commission undertook a significant amount of policy work during 2016/17, reviewing or implementing a range of policies to guide Commission decision making and provide greater clarity to the industry.

 The most notable policies that were reviewed or implemented during the year were:

-- the Fit and Proper Person Policy – Other than Promoters,
+- the Fit and Proper Person – Other than Promoter; and

 - the Code of Conduct for Contestants and Industry Participants.

 Steps are being taken to ensure that these policies are available to the general public through the Commission website and this work will be completed in the coming months.

 In addition to these policies the Conditions and Guidelines for Registration were also reviewed during the year with a view to making them more concise and clearer for registrants.
 The Commission has also worked towards the completion of the Contestant Preparations and Guidelines that will be made available through the Commissions website.

 Mixed Martial Arts Seminar and Ringsport Industry Training and Sparring day